Why'd You Only Call Me When You're High?: Commercial performance

-On 18 August 2013, the song debuted at number eight on the UK Singles Chart making it their first top 10 single since "Fluorescent Adolescent" in 2007.
+On 18 August 2013, the song debuted at number eight on the UK Singles Chart, making it their first top 10 single since "Fluorescent Adolescent" in 2007.
 The single's B-side, "Stop the World I Wanna Get Off with You", independently reached number seventy-four on the UK Singles Chart on 8 September 2013.
 Their previous single "Do I Wanna Know?" was at number 21 at the time, meaning the band had two singles in the UK Top 40 in the same week.
 It also reached no. 1 in the UK Indie Chart.
 In Belgium, the song reached no. 31 in Flanders and no. 22 in Wallonia, respectively.
 It reached no. 42 on the Japan Hot 100, no. 96 on the Canadian Hot 100 and no. 164 on France's SNEP chart.
 It charted in the Top 40 of Irish Singles Chart, US Hot Rock Songs and US Mainstream Rock.
 It charted in the top 10 of Scotland's Official Chart, US Rock Airplay and US Alternative Songs.
+As of August 6, 2023, the song has accumulated over 1.68 billion streams on Spotify.

 Music video

 A music video for "Why'd You Only Call Me When You're High?", directed by Nabil Elderkin, began filming in early July 2013 and was released on 10 August 2013.
-As of December 2021, it has over 130 million viewers on YouTube.
+As of November 2023, it has over 170 million viewers on YouTube.
 The music video features Lamie Stewart as Stephanie.

 The video shows Alex Turner, Jamie Cook, Nick O'Malley and Matt Helders in the 'Howl at the Moon' pub in East London, Hoxton Street, having a drink.
 The song "Do I Wanna Know?" can be heard in the background.
 Wasted, Alex sends multiple text messages to a girl called Stephanie to get a booty call, without any answer.
 When he leaves the pub, he walks through the city and hallucinates seeing Stephanie having sex with different men and riding naked on the back of a man's motorcycle.
 Eventually, he arrives at the wrong house, across the street from Stephanie's, and repeatedly knocks on the door while texting her "I'm outside".
 The camera shows the girl at her home picking up the phone and seeing 17 missed messages from "Alex band guy".
 She rolls her eyes in irritation and decides to ignore his texts.

 The music video received a nomination for Best Rock Video at the 2015 MTV Video Music Awards.